 In addition, it also markedly increased IGF-1 gene expression at week two, where it took minoxidil until week four to do (9).
 What does this mean?

-The IGF-1 gene is one that promotes cell growth and survival, and also increases the thickness of hair.
+The IGF-1 gene promotes cell growth and survival and also increases the thickness of hair.
 An increased expression of this gene means improved hair growth.
 In individuals with AGA and other such forms of alopecia, this can mean that the use of PEO can “reboot” the hair growth cycle.

 Additional Benefits of PEO

-The above study does show some promising results, but PEO is beneficial to thin and receding hair sufferers in a number of others ways, too.
+The above study does show some promising results, but PEO is beneficial to thin and receding hair sufferers in some other ways, too.

-First and foremost, this nice smelling herb belongs to the same family as rosemary.
-This is another oil that is beneficial in the treatment for regrowing hair, and this connection may indicate more positive benefits for PEO than just what the above study shows.
+First and foremost, this nice-smelling herb belongs to the same family as rosemary.
+This is another oil that is beneficial in the treatment of regrowing hair, and this connection may indicate more positive benefits for PEO than just what the above study shows.

 In addition, PEO has benefits that are not just related to scalp health.
 However, these benefits can still provide your scalp and hair with positive effects.